ruppinlab/Tcell_Ucp2/README.md

 Prediction of metabolic pathways important for T cell function in the context of anti-CD19 CAR-T therapy, and metabolic flux analysis using the data from Fraietta et al. 2018.

-* prepare.data.R: prepare data for genome-scale metabolic modeling (GEM)
+* prepare.data.R: prepare data for GEM
 * run.mta.R: run the MTA algorithm to predict metabolic reactions whose knockout can result in non-responsiveness in anti-CD19 CAR-T therapy
 * run.flux.analysis.R: run metabolic flux analysis comparing the responders vs non-responders of anti-CD19 CAR-T therapy